Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Live Demo

 ## Scalability
++ Add ability to search for lazy or grandparent classic
 + backend varify of image size and type instead of JS validation
 + Adding user selectable filters to search bar
 + Create a user commit form for the recipes.
 This would give a better sense of community for returning users